Curated by Vinay Prabhakar Minj

 - It can be always connected – Suppose the sensors on the move, like the mobile application which have sensors moving around.
 If there is a disconnection from the AP, then instead of keeping your WLAN receiver ON to sniff whether you are within the AP coverage, you can use this Wake-up Receiver to sniff for the AP coverage.
 This again saves considerable power.

-There are future advances planned for 11ba.
+There are future advances possible for 11ba.
 The wake-up packet consists of a legacy field and a data field.
 The data field can be used to selectively turn ON the devices that you want, so you can have addresses for specific devices and selectively turn ON devices that you want with the wake-up packet.
 Other uses of the data packet can be:-

 - Indoor location scan – This can be implemented by using data packets from neighbouring APs to figure out your location.